cclearpartners/myi-docs/src/guides/translations.md

 To translate a Tab's title, write a Veeva Message's name in the Message Key field.

-### List View Definition's Label field
+### List View Definition Label

 The List View Definition's Label field overrides the field's default label and can be hard-coded text, a Veeva Message or a placeholder.
+The latter two allow for translation, whereas hard-coded text cannot be translated.

 To use a Veeva Message, write the message's name: `my_message_name`.

 Placeholders start with a `$` and are replaced.
-Available placeholder:
+Available placeholders:

 - `$OBJECT_AND_FIELD`: Distinguish between multiple fields with the same name by adding the name of the object before the field name.
 If it's a Reference Object and the 'Use Main Object Label' is selected, the name of the Main Object is used in stead of the name of the Reference Object.
   **Example:**